awais-bscss/uber_mern/Backend/README.md

 Description

-- Registers a new user account and returns an authentication token and the created user object.
+- Registers a new account and returns an authentication token and the created user object.

 Route